agneypatel/flappybird/README.md

 # Flappybird
-Simple and immersive flappy bird iOS game
+Simple and immersive flappybird iOS game based on Objective-C